 What To Expect On Sunday Morning

 Sunday mornings at Christ Church Kerrville are designed with children in mind.
 We love to have children in the service, and consider no sound better than the rustling around of little ones in the pews.
-During the service, we have Children's Church - a period of gospel instruction for children ages 4 through 3rd grade.
+Children are welcome in the worship service at all times.

 What To Expect Throughout the Year